godot-jolt/godot-jolt/README.md

 ## What's not supported?

-- The physics server is not thread-safe (yet)
+- The physics server is not thread-safe
-- Memory usage is not reflected in Godot's performance monitors (yet)
+- Memory usage is not reflected in Godot's performance monitors
 - `SoftBody3D` does not support any interactions with `Area3D`

 ## What else is different?